thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 | `TLS_AES_128_GCM_SHA256` | SHOULD implement |
 {: #tab-cipher-reqs align="left" title="TLS 1.3 Ciphersuite Requirements"}

-# Fault Attacks on Deterministic Signature Schemes

-A number of passive side-channel attacks as well as active fault-injection attacks (e.g., {{Ambrose2017}}) have been demonstrated to be successful in allowing a malicious third party to gain information about the signing key if a fully deterministic signature scheme (e.g., ECDSA {{?RFC6979}} or EdDSA {{?RFC8032}}) is used.

-Most of these attacks assume physical access to the device and are therefore especially relevant to smart cards as well as IoT deployments with poor or non-existent physical security.

-In this security model, it is recommended to combine both randomness and determinism, for example, as described in
-{{?I-D.irtf-cfrg-det-sigs-with-noise}}.

 # Post-Quantum Cryptography (PQC) Considerations

-This section is informational and provides deployment guidance only; it does not add normative requirements to this profile.

 The recommendations and ciphersuites in this profile are based on classical cryptography and are not quantum-resistant.

-As detailed in {{RFC9958}}, the IETF is actively working to address the challenges of adopting PQC in various protocols, including TLS.
-The document highlights key aspects engineers must consider, such as algorithm selection, performance impacts, and deployment strategies.
-It emphasizes the importance of gradual integration of PQC to ensure secure communication while accounting for the increased computational, memory, and bandwidth requirements of PQC algorithms.
-These challenges are especially relevant in the context of IoT, where device constraints limit the adoption of larger key sizes and more complex cryptographic operations {{PQC-PERF}}.
-Besides, any choice need to careful evaluate the associated energy requirements {{PQC-ENERGY}}.

-The work of incorporating PQC into TLS {{?I-D.ietf-uta-pqc-app}} {{?I-D.ietf-pquip-pqc-hsm-constrained}} is still ongoing, with key exchange message sizes increasing due to larger public keys.
-These larger keys demand more flash storage and higher RAM usage, presenting significant obstacles for resource-constrained IoT devices.
-The transition from classical cryptographic algorithms to PQC will be a significant challenge for constrained IoT devices, requiring careful planning to select hardware suitable for the task considering the lifetime of an IoT product.
+Guidance for using post-quantum cryptography with application protocols, including TLS, is provided by {{?I-D.ietf-uta-pqc-app}}.
+That document is the primary source of PQC deployment recommendations for applications and constrained environments.
+It discusses algorithm selection, migration planning, and the operational impact of larger key shares, public keys, signatures, and certificates.

+PQC transition planning is especially relevant for IoT devices because product lifetimes are long and device constraints limit the adoption of larger key sizes and more complex cryptographic operations {{PQC-PERF}}.
+Deployments also need to evaluate the energy impact of PQC choices {{PQC-ENERGY}}.
+Additional background for engineers is provided by {{RFC9958}}, and guidance on PQC use with constrained hardware security modules is provided by
+{{?I-D.ietf-pquip-pqc-hsm-constrained}}.

 As a transitional measure, {{RFC9973}} allows certificate-based authentication to be combined with a strong external PSK that is incorporated